Tech-at-DU/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/readme.md

 > Open *GameScene.sks* and drag *button.png* to the bottom-middle of the scene, just below the sushi base.
 > `(160, 55)` looks to be a good spot for the position.
 > Set *Name* to `playButton`, change *Custom Class* to `MSButtonNode`.

+NOTE!
+The button will appear behind the sushi pieces.
+We can fix this by setting the z-position to a number like 12.
+After a number of pieces are removed they will eventually cover the button, seems like each of the pieces is incrementing their z-position.
+For now set the z-position of the button to 9999.
+This will keep the button in front for at least 10000 points.
+This problem should probably be addressed by using a parent node.

+You'll see this when the cat punches a sushi piece.
+Eventually the cat appears behind the piece.

 <!-- -->